“Prayer is work and work can become prayer.” ~ St. Benedict

 As I grew, I learned in a deeper way what this meant, through conversations with my mother and through my own practice.
 My mother taught me mindfulness and the sacrament of the present moment, influencing me at such a young age by her very own example.
 These memories are etched in my heart and not a day passes where I don’t thank God (and my mother) for all I have learned.

 I am an adult now, embracing 30 years old next summer.
-My mother's teaching of the Benedictine way became my own and has fused with every part of who I am, especially because of the very nature of the work positions I have been called to hold.
-I've served as a chaplain resident in a hospital and as a programs director for a nonprofit serving those who are incarcerated or formerly incarcerated.
+My mother’s teaching of the Benedictine way became my own and has fused with every part of who I am, especially because of the very nature of the work positions I have been called to hold.
+I’ve served as a chaplain resident in a hospital and as a programs director for a nonprofit serving those who are incarcerated or formerly incarcerated.
 Presently, I serve in the field of organ donation, journeying with families who choose to save lives in the midst of their pain and grief.
-To me, all these experiences are truly life-giving and are much more than "work".
-They are sacred opportunities I have been given to serve others and to grow in love, living through the mysteries of this "one wild and precious life" (Mary Oliver).
+To me, all these experiences are truly life-giving and are much more than “work”.
+They are sacred opportunities I have been given to serve others and to grow in love, living through the mysteries of this life.

 I am often asked how I am able to “do” the work I have done and currently do.
 The truth is that I often feel as if I’m having an out-of-body experience.
 I don’t think I do anything, other than engage my best self and get out of the way so that I can be an instrument for peace and love.
 I use breath, journaling, and other little moments I can find to create a sense of ritual, to pause before I am with a family or anyone I meet who is grieving, struggling, angry.
 When I sanitize my hands before entering and upon leaving a hospital room, I use that time as a cleansing prayer of gratitude, for strength and mercy.
 When I make notes about the encounters I’ve had, I process and debrief internally.
 I practice walking meditation and delight in my time in nature each day.